Saddle Peak National Park

+is located on North Andaman Island.

 Climate

 It covers an area of 32.54 sqkm.
 The climate here is typically oceanic.
 Temperature usually varies between 20–30 C. June to October is the rainy season.

 Fauna

-Among the animals found here are Andaman wild pig, Andaman hill myna, Andaman imperial pigeon, water monitor, dolphins, whales and the Saltwater crocodile.
+Among the animals found here are the Andaman wild pig, Andaman hill myna, Andaman imperial pigeon, water monitor, dolphins, whales and the Saltwater crocodile.

 Flora

 The Saddle Peak National Park is surrounded by moist, tropical vegetation as well as deciduous evergreen forest.
-The species Scolopia pusilla and Cleistanthus robustus are found in these Islands that are not found in the mainland India.
+The species Scolopia pusilla and Cleistanthus robustus are found in these islands that are not found in the mainland India.